Joseph Kamaru: Career

-Kamaru made his first breakthrough in 1967 with Celina.
+Kamarū made his first breakthrough in 1967 with Celina.
 The height of his musical career was between 1975 and 1985 due to the release of adults-only cassettes, all dealing with Kikuyu folk songs.
 In the late 1980s he was the first Kenyan artist to play at the Carnivore Restaurant, then only hosting foreign artists.
-According to Martin Dunford, the owner of the restaurant, Kamaru's vibrant performance opened doors for other Kenyan artists to perform at the venue.
+According to Martin Dunford, the owner of the restaurant, Kamarū's vibrant performance opened doors for other Kenyan artists to perform at the venue.

-Many of Kamaru's songs were political, either praising or criticising the government.
-Initially he had a good relationship with president Jomo Kenyatta, but after Kamaru wrote a song in 1975 condemning the murder of Josiah Mwangi Kariuki he fell out with him.
+Many of Kamarū's songs were political, either praising or criticizing the government.
+Initially he had a good relationship with president Jomo Kenyatta, but after Kamarū wrote a song in 1975 condemning the murder of Josiah Mwangi Kariuki he fell out with him.
 After Kenyatta's death, the succeeding president, Daniel arap Moi, was close to the artist.
-In 1980, Kamaru toured Japan as a part of President Moi's entourage.
+In 1980, Kamarū toured Japan as a part of President Moi's entourage.
 After the visit he composed Safari ya Japan praising the president.
-Moi grew displeased with Kamaru's support for multiparty democracy in the late 1980s.
+Moi grew displeased with Kamarū's support for multiparty democracy in the late 1980s.

-Kamaru received significant support from Voice of Kenya radio presenter Job Isaac Mwamto, who embraced the rise of Kenyan music, by presenting Kamaru's music to his radio stations.
+Kamarū received significant support from Voice of Kenya radio presenter Job Isaac Mwamto, who embraced the rise of Kenyan music, by presenting Kamarū's music to his radio stations.
 He was often called "Kenya's Jim Reeves".
 He recorded nearly 2,000 songs addressing morality and offering life teachings.
 The songs launched his status as a Kikuyu music legend and impacted East Africans’ music scene with classic hits such as "Gathoni" and "Charia Ungi".
 His popular songs include "muhiki wa mikosi" and "muti uyu mukuona" among others.

-In the 1990s, Kamaru announced that he had been "born again" and would no longer perform the secular music on which he had built his career.
-In 1993, he turned to gospel music and disbanded his previous group, the Kamaru Supersounds.
+In the 1990s, Kamarū announced that he had been "born again" and would no longer perform the secular music on which he had built his career.
+He would however make several secular performances years later.
+In 1993, he turned to gospel music and disbanded his previous group, the Kamarū Supersounds.
 The change saw a plunge in his record sales.
-Kamaru was once the chairman of the Kenya Association of Phonographic Industries (KAPI), and owned a church ministry in Nairobi.
+Kamarū was once the chairman of the Kenya Association of Phonographic Industries (KAPI), and owned a church ministry in Nairobi.
 He also ran two record stores in Nairobi.
-Kamaru expressed interest in building a Kikuyu cultural home on one of his many farms in Murang’a to safeguard and protect the Kikuyu culture, though this was not accomplished as he died in October 2018.
+Kamarū expressed interest in building a Kikuyu cultural home on one of his many farms in Mūrang'a to safeguard and protect the Kikuyu culture, though this was not accomplished as he died in October 2018.